taylor-j-murray/Computer-Science-Projects/Cryptography Projects/A Substitution Decryptor/README.md

 This project demonstrates how one can utilize basic frequency analysis and elementary python code in decrypting messages
 that have been encrypted by a monoalphabetical substitution cipher.

+### Why it Matters:

+- In a world where the development of AI is grouwing at a breakneck pace, information and data are the exceptionally valuable and should be protected against hostile adversaries.
+- Understanding how substitution ciphers of can be broken with moderate ease illustrates the necessity of developing stronger ciphers.

+### To be Added:
+- An encryption function for educational testing
+- A UI for ease of use
+- Visualization of letter frequencies using `mathlibplot`

 ## Concepts Used
 - Monoalphabetic substitution ciphers
 - Letter frequency statistics